sowdagar3/Classifier-for-Car-Evaluation/README.md

 This repository contains a classifier model trained with Car Evaluation Dataset(Source:[Kaggle](https://www.kaggle.com/datasets/elikplim/car-evaluation-data-set)).
-The main challenge with the dataset is that most the features are categorical and we can't give these categorical features directly to a machine learning model.
+The main challenge with the dataset is that,most of the features are categorical and we can't give these categorical features directly to a machine learning model.
 We need to convert these categorical features into real values to train a machine learning model.